jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

   One of the fastest fixed loops to tie and, with its figure-eight shape, the easiest to verify.
 A bit of a pain to untie after stressing though.
-- **[Alpine butterfly loop.][butterfly-loop]** Use in place of Flemish loop in the middle of a rope.
-Easiest loop to untie after stressing.
+- **[Alpine butterfly loop.][butterfly-loop]** Use in place of Flemish loop in the middle of a rope, if ease of untying is important.

 ### Shanks